CopticScriptorium/NAPS2017/ANNIS-tutorial.md

   * Remember to delete rows for everything except norm when you run the analysis.
   * Are the results _different_ from the results from #3 above?

 _Again:  know your corpus so you understand the numbers.
-Spend some time looking at the metadata, understanding the annotation layers, and running queries to see how the annotations and textual data work._
+Spend some time looking at the metadata, understanding the annotation layers, and running queries to see how the annotations and textual data work.
+In our corpora, we designate as redundant the withness(es) with the most damage or lacunae._

 ## <a name="download"></a>Download Your Results